roguehistory/DIGH-HIST3812/content/en/building/library.md

 + Daniel Buren, 1973.
 “Function of the Museum,” Artforum XII, September 1973, 68. https://tinyurl.com/ydbl2rwn http://faculty.winthrop.edu/stockk/contemporary%20art/Buren%20museum.pdf

 + Hooper-Greenhill, Eilean.
 1990.
 “The Space of the Museum,” Continuum: The Australian Journal of Media and Culture 3, no. 1 (1990), http://wwwmcc.murdoch.edu.au/ReadingRoom/3.1/Hooper.html

++ Hudson, David J. 2016.
+"On Dark Continents and Digital Divides: Information Inequality and the Reproduction of Racial Otherness in Library and Information Studies" https://atrium.lib.uoguelph.ca/xmlui/handle/10214/9862

 #### 1.2 Legal, Ethical Frameworks for Cultural Heritage